Names of the British Isles: Islands of the North Atlantic (or IONA)

 In the same context, there will be a council of the isles.
 I think that some people are calling it IONA – the islands of the north Atlantic, from which England, by definition, will be excluded.

 His interpretation is not widely shared, particularly in Ireland.
-In 1997 the leader of the Irish Green Party Trevor Sargent, discussing the Strand Three (or East–West) talks between the Republic of Ireland and the United Kingdom, commented in the Dáil Éireann:
+In 1997 the leader of the Irish Green Party Trevor Sargent, discussing the Strand Three (or East–West) talks between the Republic of Ireland and the United Kingdom, commented in Dáil Éireann:

 I noted with interest the naming of the islands of the north Atlantic under the acronym IONA which the Green Party felt was extremely appropriate.

 His comments were echoed by Proinsias De Rossa, then leader of the Democratic Left and later President of the Irish Labour Party, who told the Dáil, "The acronym IONA is a useful way of addressing the coming together of these two islands."

 Criticism

 The neologism has been criticised on the grounds that it excludes most of the islands in the North Atlantic.

 The name is also ambiguous, because of the other islands in the North Atlantic which have never been considered part of the British Isles.